ceph/ceph/doc/dev/index.rst

 Resolved         Fix and backports (if any) have been merged
 ================ ===========================================

-There are other statuses, but these are the most common.

 If you do not have permission to change the status yourself, don't worry: someone will probably change it for you, even without asking.
-You can ask on IRC for another developer to change the status for you.
+You can also ask for assistance on IRC.

 Bugfixing
 =========